Video Conferencing Tips for an Engaging Online Course

 Zoom also allows students to be divided into private rooms for a short period while in a live class meeting, as well as a waiting room to prohibit late entry into class or unwanted participants.
-The ability to break off into small, private rooms while still in live, remote class could be beneficial for small groups of students working on a project.
+The ability to break off into small, private rooms while still in live, remote classes could be beneficial for small groups of students working on a project.

-Most, if not all these programs, allow for web, mobile or call-in access which permits your students to join class the best way they can depending on their network connection.
+Most, if not all these programs, allow for web, mobile or call-in access which permits your students to join class the best way they can, depending on their network connection.
 Almost all video conference programs allow for screen sharing.
 This is extremely helpful when showing material during a lecture or assisting a student one-on-one.
-The ability for the student to share their screen with you assists in reducing confusing or answering specific questions.
+The ability for the student to share their screen with you assists in reducing confusion or answering specific questions.

 The aforementioned features are just a small selection of what’s available in some video conference programs.
 Check your favorite program for elements you may not have used before.
-By utilizing some or all of the features of your chosen video conference program, you can enrich your students’ learning in the remote environment.
+By utilizing some or all of the features of your chosen video conference program, you can enrich your students’ learning in a remote environment.

 Change the structure of your course.